Lisa Germano: Career

-Working for a British label

-She signed a contract with the British label 4AD, which had a manufacturing and distribution deal with Warner Bros. in the U.S. Ivo Watts-Russell, founder and president of 4AD, was a fan of Germano's work.
-He remixed some of the tracks from Happiness with producer and engineer John Fryer, who had been involved in Watts-Russell's This Mortal Coil project.
-In early 1994, 4AD issued Inconsiderate Bitch, a limited-edition EP which contained five of the remixed tracks.
-In April of that year Happiness was reissued with different artwork, mixing, sequencing.
-Two tracks, including a cover version of "These Boots Are Made for Walkin'", were replaced.
+Germano signed a contract with the British label 4AD, which had a manufacturing and distribution deal with Warner Bros. in the U.S. Ivo Watts-Russell, founder and president of 4AD, was a fan of Germano's work.
+He remixed some of the Happiness tracks with producer and engineer John Fryer, who had been involved in Watts-Russell's This Mortal Coil project.
+In early 1994, 4AD issued Inconsiderate Bitch, a limited-edition EP with five of the remixed tracks.
+In April of that year, Happiness was reissued with different artwork, mixing, and sequencing.
+Two tracks from the original release were replaced, including a cover version of "These Boots Are Made for Walkin'".